tandrewnichols/vim-determined/README.md

 Type: dict

-The following args/options are supported:
+The following options are supported:

 - `vertical`: Whether the terminal window should split vertically or not.
 Default `1`.
 Regardless of the value passed here, you can invert this behavior by calling the created command with `!`.
 So in the `TermGrep` example above, by default, `:TermGrep foo` would open in a vertical split, but `:TermGrep! foo` would open in a horizontal one.
 - `background`: Whether focus should be returned to your current window.
 Default `1`.
 The nice thing about `term_grep` is that it is async, so it doesn't interrupt what you're doing in vim.
 The not so nice thing is that it focuses you on the new terminal window instead of keeping you where you're already working.
 This flag just runs `wincmd p` at the end to return you to where you were previously working.